You may or may not be desperately searching, “What are the best restaurants in Stamford, CT?”

 Barcelona Wine Bar

-Set in gorgeous Downtown Stamford, Barcelona Wine Bar features scrumptious tapas, accompanied by a perfected wine list.
+Set in gorgeous Downtown Stamford, Barcelona Wine Bar features authentic Spanish food.
+So, that’s scrumptious tapas, accompanied by a perfected wine list.

 Known for its rustic décor and menu, the tapas bar also has a patio for outdoor eating in the warmer months.
 What’s more romantic than sitting under the night sky surrounded by twinkling lights, delicious food, and top-notch wine?

 People rave for the seafood paella, along with the hanger steak and Gambas Al Ajillo.
-And their happy hour menu is excellent.
+And the happy hour menu at this perennial entry on the list of trendy restaurants in Stamford CT is excellent.

 Noted for its authentic Mexican cuisine, Casa Villa is located in the heart of Stamford, making it easily accessible to everyone.